 Talent Attraction Opportunities

 This trend of New York City workers moving upstate presents to Capital Region a major talent attraction opportunity – one that is greater amid the COVID-19 pandemic.
 There are indications the coronavirus crisis is accelerating the migration of downstate workers and the region’s labor force stands to gain from them.
-For example, the real estate market in Columbia County, which houses the last stop on the MTA, is one of the few markets in the state to see year-to-date growth in single-family home sales, up 11.5 percent for the first eight months, according to data from the New York State Association of Realtors.
+For example, the real estate market in Columbia County is one of the few markets in the state to see year-to-date growth in single-family home sales, up 11.5 percent for the first eight months, according to data from the New York State Association of Realtors.
 Over the summer, Warren County’s home sales picked up markedly, up 26.2 percent in July and August.
 Warren County Economic Development Corp.’s interim president, Jim Siplon, has even recently declared he wants to target downstate for new residents and business growth.

 “The entire Warren County region is clearly seeing a new wave of economic development as professionals and entrepreneurs alike seek safer, smaller communities to work and relocate their families,” said Siplon.
 “Residential real estate is moving quickly – sometimes at prices above the listing price – and local schools report increases in enrollment.
 We are organizing our economic development models to include this professional relocation with continued investment in both the infrastructure like broadband and the outreach to support new professionals and their needs as a core pillar of our mission and see this trend as part of a vibrant future for Warren County.”